This Kerala transman pilot gets state govt backing to fly

 Harry is all gratitude towards the state Social Justice Department and its secretary Biju Prabhakar for understanding his struggles and helping him in realising his dream.
 "I am really grateful to the government for the helping hand.
 Otherwise my dream will never have become a reality.
 The fund of Rs 23.37 lakh was sanctioned on Thursday.

-I am planning to join the Rajiv Gandhi Academy for Aviation Technology RPT Technology here for the three-year studies and training to get a commercial pilot licence," Harry told PTI.
+I am planning to join the Rajiv Gandhi Academy for Aviation Studies here for the three-year studies and training to get a commercial pilot licence," Harry told PTI.
 Hailing from an orthodox Muslim family of Thrissur district, Harry, after completing plus-two, had joined an aviation academy attached to Lanseria International Airport in Johannesburg, South Africa.

 Though his family had initially supported him in joining the academy and get an education loan for his foreign studies, they stopped all the assistance after he continued to express about his real gender.
 The youngster said he had to undergo severe struggles during the final months of the training in South Africa as his parents stopped all help abruptly.